Twix53791/openwith/README.md

 #### Openwith can also be usefull in scripting:
 `openwith -a <file>` : list all the possible applications you defined for a file type It is recommanded to combine the -a flag with -o flag for multiples files.

+#### Run complex commands?
+In the config file, the application names cannot contains spaces (there are supposed to be commands).
+It is not possible to run commands with flags, for example to run `kitty -e ranger`.
+To use this kind of complex syntax, just create a script in /usr/local/bin, running the complex command, and run this script instead with openwith.

 ## Config format
 The principle of openwith is to check the file type by the file extension instead of the file type, to be faster and more customizable than xdg-open.